eimsnolan/LLMs_from_scratch/README.md

-# Project Title: GPT and LLMs Miniatures in Plain Python
+# GPT and Llama Miniatures in Plain Python

 This repository is dedicated to the development of miniature, trainable versions of the GPT (Generative Pretrained Transformer) and LLM (LLama Language Models).
 It's a clean and plain Python implementation, aiming at educational and experimental purposes primarily.
 My work draws significant inspiration from Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT/blob/master/model.py) and the LLama project from [Lightning AI](https://github.com/Lightning-AI/lit-llama/tree/main).